15 August 2018 Blogs, Academic, Community College, Faculty, Librarian

 In his report, “The Scholarly Impacts of Newspapers,”1 conducted in partnership with ProQuest, Eric T. Meyer, then a professor of Social Informatics at the Oxford Internet Institute, examined how frequently four major newspapers (The New York Times, The Washington Post, The Wall Street Journal and The Guardian) were cited in scholarly journals.
 He also analyzed the subject areas of these publications, and how often journal articles that cited these newspapers were cited in other scholarly articles.

-The overall results of Prof. Meyer’s study (check out the summary or download the full report), confirmed what we suspected: that newspapers are a critical resource in advanced research across a variety of subject areas.
+The overall results of Prof. Meyer’s study (download the full report), confirmed what we suspected: that newspapers are a critical resource in advanced research across a variety of subject areas.

 Why are newspapers valuable for scholarly public health research?